cheriestoner/the-big-voice/README.md

     - ~User recording filename as a variable & send to remixer /Xuehua~
     - ~Naming user recording with timestamp (inside audio.js) /Lio~
     - Limit the recording duration
+    - Upload and store recording data in recordings.csv

 - Loading page (low priority for now)
     - ~Placeholder animation~